 We rimmed out at the head of the South Fork late the next morning.
 This put us back on the same 4×4 road, part of the Flint Trail, that heads to Chimney Rock and the Doll House beyond.
 We had one more area to visit, the “Ernie’s Country” section of the Maze District which includes “The Fins”.

 We hiked to a historic cowboy spring, Wow, super nice.
 An afternoon hike without back packs to a cool anasazi ruin and then back to the spring for camp.
 In the morning we moved East a few miles and stopped at another historic spring.
 Wow x 2!
 We dropped packs and went on a full day visit to “The Fins”.
-Wow x 5!
-Indescribable.
+Wow.

 After a fine nights camp we continued across Ernie’s Country and back to the Doll House.

-Our plan was to retrieve our cache, spend the night at Spanish Bottom and get a ride back across the river the next morning with Tex.
-It turned out that we were able to get across the river with a private group so we got a bit of a jump on our hike back up Red Lake Canyon.
+It turned out that we were able to get across the river with a private group right away so we got a bit of a jump on our hike back up Red Lake Canyon.
 We camped in upper Red Lake and then got back to the van at Elephant Hill in the early afternoon on Day 11.
-Killer Loop x 10!
+Killer Loop!

 We spent a day cleaning up and restoring our cactus juice, beer and almond milk (depending on preference) balance.
 The weather was great and we had time for two more days of hiking.
 So, we drove up the Cottonwood/Beef Basin Road to the upper Salt Creek area of the Needles District.